MatthewYong/recipes-connected/README.md

 ### Heroku Deployment
 To host this project on Heroku the following steps needs to be taken:

-#### Step 1: Setting up Heroku
+#### Step 1: Setting Up Heroku
-1. Create a Heroku account and create a new app
+1. Create a Heroku account
-2.
+2. Create a new app and select your region

 #### Step 2: Preparing Local Workspace for Heroku
 1. In the terminal window of your local IDE type **pip3 freeze --local > requirements.txt** to create a requirements.txt file.
 This file is needed so that Heroku knows which files needs to be installed